Both the guilty & the innocent have the greatest of protections

 The defendant is presumed innocent;

 A look at the legal provisions for Texas, the most active death penalty state:

 In Texas, the jury has to find against a defendant/murderer with 100% of the votes (48 votes or 12 jurors times 4 separate issue votes) in order to give a death sentence, but only 1 vote (2%) for the defendant/murderer (or rare innocent) to be spared the death penalty (1) - this through two separate sections or trials, one for verdict the other for punishment.

-The defendant/murderer has a 50 times greater chance of avoiding the death penalty than does the prosecution in getting it, just based upon those trial opportunities.
+By voting opportunity, alone, the defendant/murderer has a 50 times greater chance of avoiding the death penalty than does the prosecution in getting it, based upon those trial opportunities.

 Nationally, 2/3 of death penalty eligible trials end in sentences less than death (2 ).
-No surprise when things are so stacked in favor of the murderer or the rare actually innocent defendants (from 0.1-0.4% of the cases) (3).
+No surprise when things are so stacked in favor of the murderer or the rare actually innocent defendants (about 0.4% of the cases) (3).